 When I was a small boy my mother used to give me baths.
 She'd sit on a chair by the tub and read back issues of style magazines.
 I'd always ask her to please put her reading material away and focus her attention on me.
 I'm not so starved for attention anymore, but that dynamic is at play whenever your awareness is fixated on your device rather than on the person in whose company you find yourself - be she a lover, friend, coworker or enemy.
 I hope you have no enemies, but if you stay distracted for long enough, you will lose more than a few friends.

 We cannot be in two places at once, unless while dreaming we leave our body and enter the ethereal realms, but those realms exist in the mind which is attached to the body, and the body is not really you.
 So you're always where you are.
 And a person in your physical presence is more important, in the sense of NOW, than your twitter feed or inbox.
 Living in the moment requires that you be precisely where you are, not in some virtual space or lost in your thoughts.
 We are all children who crave the attention of those we care about.
 And just as you wouldn't enjoy it very much if I glue myself to my Samsung surfing naked selfies while you're trying to reveal to me your heart's desire, put your shit away when we're hanging out.
 Sure, if we need a cab, or a reservation, or directions, or to look up the meaning of words like hearsay, whip it out, but otherwise leave that bad boy in your jeans.
 Or else I swear to God I'll change the WiFi password before you have time to text your next naked selfie, even if you're texting it to me.
 So consider yourself warned.
-Now you can send me that selfie.
+Now you can show me your tits.